hashicorp/terraform-provider-google/website/docs/r/secret_manager_secret.html.markdown

   Label values must be between 0 and 63 characters long, have a UTF-8 encoding of maximum 128 bytes, and must conform to the following PCRE regular expression: [\p{Ll}\p{Lo}\p{N}_-]{0,63}
   No more than 64 labels can be assigned to a given resource.
   An object containing a list of "key": value pairs.
 Example:
   { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+* `annotations` -
+  (Optional)
+  Custom metadata about the secret.
+  Annotations are distinct from various forms of labels.
+Annotations exist to allow client tools to store their own state information without requiring a database.
+  Annotation keys must be between 1 and 63 characters long, have a UTF-8 encoding of maximum 128 bytes, begin and end with an alphanumeric character ([a-z0-9A-Z]), and may have dashes (-), underscores (_), dots (.), and alphanumerics in between these symbols.
+  The total size of annotation keys and values must be less than 16KiB.
+  An object containing a list of "key": value pairs.
+Example:
+  { "name": "wrench", "mass": "1.3kg", "count": "3" }.